 And so we're far more likely to criticize our partners when they ignore or deny us--or angrily demand from them what they've already refused--than to openly confess feelings of deprivation.
 But by self-protectively reacting to them negatively and taking out our frustrations on them, we decrease yet further the chance that in the future they'll be more inclined to provide us with the succor we may so desperately need from them.

-Anger is certainly one of the most common ways we protect against feeling vulnerable.
+Anger is certainly one of the most common ways we protect against feeling vulnerable (and here, note my piece, "Feeling Vulnerable?
+No Problem—Just Get Angry").
 But how do we counteract such feelings without defaulting to the pseudo-empowering reaction of anger?
 When we're feeling accused, devalued, powerless, rejected, or unloved, how do we stay in touch with the anxiety these feelings typically generate and literally think ourselves out of anxiety--eventually getting to the other side where we're able to feel safe and okay?
 How, in short, can we muster the strength to deal more openly with all the things that imperil our sense of well-being?